 I believe, wholeheartedly, that life is one constant stream of learning.
 At least, I hope it is.
 I believe there are no silly questions and there are definitely no stupid questions.
 I can guarantee you that if you are wondering about something, others are wondering about that same thing.
 Ask, and I’ll answer.
 If I don’t know the answer, I’ll find out and we’ll both learn something new.
 You can ask me about other things, too, but…you may want to stick with food-related questions.
 It’s safer!

 I am married to a wonderful, charming, intelligent man of Cuban descent, who enjoys the food I prepare and makes me coffee whenever I want it…I am blessed.
-We have 3 charming and intelligent sons who are involved with equally charming and intelligent young women…we are blessed.
-We have the good fortune to know, share meals and conversation with a group of wonderful friends…we are blessed indeed!
+We have 3 charming and intelligent sons who are involved with equally charming and intelligent young women, and two delightful and truly gifted, grandbabies…we are indeed, blessed.
+We have the good fortune to know, share meals and conversation with a group of wonderful friends…we are supremely blessed, indeed!

 So that’s who I am.
-Now, what do you want to cook?
+Now, what shall we cook?